-Ah, the good ole days of wild wild west individual health insurance plans of a decade ago…
+Ah, let’s take a moment to reminisce about the good ole days of the wild wild west individual health insurance plans of the pre-2010 era (pre-Affordable Care Act, that is)…

 - Illusive coverage plans that would miraculously find a reason to deny payment or service.